thuang6/platform-resource-manager/README.md

 **Prepare workload configuration file**

-In order to use resource manager tool, user need to provide a workload configuration CSV file in advance.
+In order to use resource manager tool, CSP will need to provide a workload configuration CSV file in advance.
 Each row in file describes name, id, type (BE, LC), request CPU count of one task (Container).
-Following example file demonstrate the format of file
+The following is an example file demonstrating the file format.

     CID,CNAME,TYPE,CPUS
     aae649c89423,cassandra_workload,LC,10